6 signs you or your athletes are training too hard

 One of the questions I often get asked by athletes is just how much should I be doing?
 Both for technical practice and training elements such as strength and conditioning.

-It is a very difficult one to answer and like so many answers in this game….it depends!
-Whilst i’m not going to start making recommendations as the hourly volume of training, I will make some generalisations on the things that determine training volume.
+How often should you work out is a very difficult one to answer and like so many answers in this game….it depends!
+Whilst i’m not going to start making recommendations on how often should you work out, I will make some generalisations on the things that determine training volume.

-Here are some of the key factors that determine training volume for me :
+Here are some of the key factors that determine how often should you work out:

 Your Sport: All coaches argue that their sport is highly technical in nature.
 But for me there is no question that sports like tennis require a huge volume of repetition of specific techniques whilst drilling and matchplay is in addition.
 The same goes for mixed martial arts as it is such a varied and complex sport.